 Premenstrual syndrome symptoms usually range from mild to moderate.
 Almost 80 percent of females have one or more PMS symptoms, which doesn’t significantly affect their daily functioning.
 20 to 30 percent of women have moderate to severe premenstrual symptoms affecting important aspects of their lives.
 Three to eight percent suffer from PMDD.

-Emotional symptoms before period
+Emotional symptoms of PMS

 - anxiety or tension